core-ter/olympic-games-power-bi-visualization/README.md

 <a name="english"></a>

-# Paris 2024 Olympic Analysis Dashboard - Power BI Portfolio Project
+# Paris 2024 Olympic Analysis Dashboard - Power BI

 This project is an interactive Microsoft Power BI report that analyzes the detailed results and statistics of the Paris 2024 Olympics.
 The dashboard aims to provide a multi-level, data-driven insight from global trends down to individual athlete and national performances.